GEORGE HENRY WATERS 1890-1916

 158540 Sapper George Henry Waters, 256th Tunnelling Company, Royal Engineers was killed in action 14 September 1916 and is buried in Maroeuil British Cemetery, France.
-He was 26 years old and is commemorated on the Copley War Memorial and the memorial plaque in St. John the Evangelist Church, Lynesack.
+He was 26 years old and is commemorated on the Copley War Memorial and the memorial plaques in Copley Institute and St. John the Evangelist Church, Lynesack.

 - Luke William bc.1885